MariaTX/indriver-code-wars/README.md

-Code Wars.
+*Code Wars.*

  In a far far away galaxy …
-….a spacecraft named “Falcon 1000” had a crash, so R2 D2 droids got damaged.
+….a spacecraft named “Falcon 1000” had a crash.
 Please help rioters to repair the engine.
 A translator  R2 D2 is partly broken.
 You need to write a code using
 R2 D2, but it could do only a few commands.

 Testing could be done here - https://gameindriver.ru